StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?

 1. Insert a thumb drive to a Mac or PC
-2. Format it using ExFat, name the disk `install`
+2. Format it using ExFat
+3. Name the disk `install`
 3. Copy the `MM folder` to the thumb drive
 4. Insert the thumb drive to your Batocera Linux box
 5. Type `F1` to enter File Manager